 The following tables summarize our financial data for the periods and as of the dates indicated.
-We have derived our summary statements of operations data for the years ended December 31, 2018 and 2019 from our audited financial statements and related notes included elsewhere in this prospectus.
-For interim periods, we have derived our summary statements of operations data for the six months ended June 30, 2019 and 2020 and the summary balance sheet data as of June 30, 2020 from our unaudited condensed financial statements and related notes included elsewhere in this prospectus.
-The unaudited condensed financial statements were prepared on a basis consistent with our audited financial statements and include, in management's opinion, all adjustments, consisting only of normal recurring adjustments that we consider necessary for a fair presentation of the financial information set forth in those statements.
-Our historical results are not necessarily indicative of the results that may be expected in the future and our interim results are not necessarily indicative of our expected results for the year ending December 31, 2020.
+We have derived the summary statements of operations data for the years ended December 31, 2018 and 2019 and the summary balance sheet data as of December 31, 2019 from our audited financial statements and related notes included elsewhere in this prospectus.
+Our historical results are not necessarily indicative of results that may be expected in the future.
 You should read the following summary financial data together with our financial statements and the related notes appearing elsewhere in this prospectus and the information in the sections titled "Selected Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."